 As mentioned above, the estimate template in Excel is used by the project manager.
 That is, the project manager is tasked with leading the charge to estimate all costs and time related to managing the project.
-But this is not work they do in a vacuum.
+But this does not work they do it in a vacuum.

 One of the ways that projects are estimated is through historic data, which means looking back at similar projects and seeing how much money and time was needed to complete them, adjusting for inflation.
 This research will send project managers to their mentors or other project managers.
 These interviews can provide invaluable lessons and direction.